-Lyn began her professional life as a primary school teacher.
-In 1998, as a result of her own breast cancer diagnosis and treatment five years earlier, Lyn Swinburne founded Breast Cancer Network Australia, the nation's most successful consumer-led health organisation, currently with 105,000 members across all states and territories.
+Lyn Swinburne began her professional life as a primary school teacher.
+In 1998, as a result of a breast cancer diagnosis and treatment five years earlier, Lyn founded Breast Cancer Network Australia, a consumer-led health organisation with over 150,000 members across Australia.
 She is internationally recognised as a thought leader in developing best practice models for consumer input into health policy and service development.
 Lyn has extensive experience in brand building and fundraising, as well as advocacy for women's health issues.

 She has been a guest speaker at numerous international and Australian conferences and is the creator of the Field of Women concept which has seen thousands stand together in pink ponchos on the MCG to form the iconic pink lady silhouette.
 Her community contribution has been acknowledged with numerous awards including as a finalist in Australian of the Year in 2006, being named Melburnian of the Year in 2007 and awarded an Honorary Doctorate (Social Science) by Swinburne University in 2015.

 Since retiring as BCNA’s CEO at the end of 2011, Lyn has accepted a number of Non-Executive Directorships, continues her public speaking and conducts her own consultancy practice advising on community/corporate engagement and NFP management and strategy.

 Lyn was appointed to the Board of the Royal Women's Hospital in July 2013 and appointed as Chair in July 2016.
 She is a Director on the Board Quality and Safety Committee and the Philanthropy and Community Investment Committee.

 Cath Bowtell is the Chief Executive of Industry Funds Services (IFS).
 She assumed that role in April 2016, having previously served on the Board of IFS while working as a senior adviser to Industry Super Australia.